Neutrovertido/debian-ujcv-assets/README.md

 The step to apply the gresource is straightforward, just replace `/usr/share/gnome-shell/gnome-shell-theme.gresource` with the one provided by us.

 To see the changes, **reboot**, a simple log-out will not do.

+## User Customization
+We previously installed the extensions.
+Now we need to change a few things to match the system branding.

+1. Change the profile picture to `user.png` from the `system-assets` folder.
+2. Change the desktop wallpaper to `wallpaper.jpg` also from the `system-assets` folder.